It was a disappointing last day in Israel, but not atypical for Israel.... here's the run down:

 I took a photo of the neighboring hill, which probably looks like it did 2000 years ago.

-there was a crazy long line to see the "spot" where Jesus was born.
+Then were driven to the site where Jesus was born. big surprise - 3 churches on the site.
+All iconic and ornate and irritating.
+The door was deliberately made small that you would have to duck your head in a bowing position to enter the chruch. there was a crazy long line to see the "spot" where Jesus was born.
 I would have skipped this, but it was part of our Tour.
 We were "fast tracked" with our guide towards the front of the line, but still waited perhaps a half hour.
 Here's the "spot".
 Some people were touching it and kissing it.
 I was really annoyed by this point.

 then we drove to a grotto where Mary dripped some milk when she was nursing Jesus. (seriously, I could roll my eyes). it has a fitting name "milk grotto".